kjwilder/4equals10/README.md

   - I wrote the code you see here.
 My solution is simple and does not attempt any optimizations, but even so it ran fast enough that it could solve every sequence of four digits in about 20 seconds.
-  - I was intrigued enough to spend additional time updating this program to handle any number of digits, any operators, and arbitrary sums.
+  - I spent some additional time updating this program to handle any number of digits, any operators, and arbitrary sums.
 It can be very slow when there are a lot of digits, especially for cases that have no solution.